mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 30 days.

-### How can I estimate how many sessions I'll have?
+### How can I estimate how many replays I'll have?
-If you already use Mixpanel, the simplest way to estimate sessions is to count Total Session Start events in the Insights report.
-This will tell you how many total Sessions you have each month.
-If you enable Session Replay, it will collect all of these Sessions by default.
+If you already use Mixpanel, the simplest way to estimate the amount of replays is to use a proxy metric for how many page loads you have.
+If you use timeout based query sessions, Total Session Start events in the Insights report could be a good estimate.

+Then, when you enable Session Replay, use that metric and the sampling percentage to determine how many replays will be sent.

 ### Am I able to sample our session replay collection rate?